SPECTR

 Built for Research

-SPECTR is built for researchers who need deterministic, auditable results.
 The engine is Rust.
 The bindings are Python.
-The claims are test-gated.

 REST API

 All engine capabilities available over HTTP.
-Ingest, replay, structural profiles, batch analysis, and semantic normalisation through one authenticated endpoint.
+Ingest, replay, structural profiles, batch analysis, and noise-class normalisation through one authenticated endpoint.

 curl -X POST /v1/engine \